 A Place in Change

-The world is in constant flux, and this exhibition delves into the visual narratives born from these changes.
-‘A place in change’ peers into the transformative forces reshaping the spaces we call home.
-This exhibition captures the elusive and often tumultuous journey of places, people and cultures caught in the throes of change.
-It invites you to reflect on the places you inhabit, the different identities you take.
-This exhibition is a call to engage with the evolving narratives of our environments, fostering a sense of connection and responsibility toward the places we hold dear.
+The world is in constant flux.
+'A Place in Change' delves into the visual narratives born from these changes and the transformative forces reshaping the spaces we call home.
+This exhibition captures the elusive and often tumultuous journey of places, people and cultures caught in the throes of change – an invitation to reflect on the places we inhabit.
+The works on display are a call to engage with the evolving narratives of our environments, fostering a sense of connection and responsibility toward the places we hold dear.

 Nobody knows how come the hum hum…